-Always Someone Better: In Have a Nice Day!, Foley frequently mentions that Marc Mero (now considered a very forgettable wrestler, who's biggest accomplishment was a month-long run with the Intercontinental title and having Sable as his valet) always managed to have more money and more favor with management for a large part of Foley's career in WCW and the WWF.
+- Always Someone Better: In Have a Nice Day!, Foley frequently mentions that Marc Mero (now considered a very forgettable wrestler for anyone not a fan of WCW, who's biggest accomplishment in the WWF was a month-long run with the Intercontinental Title) always managed to have more money and more favor with management for a large part of Foley's career in WCW and the WWF.
 The situation eventually reversed quite a lot...

 "Suddenly, all that enjoyment stopped as a wave of momentary panic crashed right into my literary ego.
 'Oh no,' I thought, 'What if this book is better than mine?"

 - Ambiguously Human: It's not out of the ordinary for the commentators to question if Foley is even human due to the unholy amount of physical punishment he's endured throughout his career.
 In fact, even Foley himself has questioned how human he really is.